Hire the Top 3% of Freelance Augmented Reality Developers

 Color processing, classification, and recognition in images

-It’s more important to get a sense of the breadth of knowledge the augmented reality development expert has than to measure their specific knowledge in this case.
+It’s more important to get a sense of the augmented reality development expert’s breadth of knowledge than to quiz them on specific details.

 Tracking

 Tracking is used to get the user’s viewpoint or the camera position and orientation.
-This represents a real challenge and it is still an open research problem.
+This represents a real challenge, and research is still being done on it.

 Describe the approaches to doing object tracking in an augmented reality application.